 Your yard is already a construction zone so there will be possible hazards.
 The landscaping team follows safety practices on the jobsite but your family will be around to deal with heavy equipment, ditches, uneven ground or tools you could trip over.
 Keep children or pets away from the area; better to keep them indoors until it’s complete.

-Although schedule is followed delays are inevitable due to Calgary weather or unforeseen issues.
+Although scheduling is followed delays are inevitable due to Calgary weather or unforeseen issues.
 Most companies will have a clause in the contractor about how they aren’t responsible for acts of God (or force majeure) affecting the completion date.
 But, many will incorporate weather days into their initial time frame, so you’ll want to see if that’s the case.
 Other things that can slow down the process are if you request changes in patios designed or a material (like plants) you requested is no longer available and needs to be substituted.

 Your landscaping construction also affects your neighbors.
 There will be crew parking on the street and lots of noise from equipment.
 Inform your neighbors ahead about major construction projects and what to expect.
 Let them know that if their property is damaged or there will be problems, the company will make the repairs or resolve the issue.